saltastro/flask-start-setup/README.md

 ## Database access

-The framework includes Flask-SQLAlchemy makes an SQLAlchemy instance available as a variable `db` in the `app` package.
+The framework includes Flask-SQLAlchemy and makes an SQLAlchemy instance available as a variable `db` in the `app` package.
 You can, for example, use this to create a Pandas dataframe from an SQL query:

 ```python
 # Pandas doesn't ship with this framework, but you can install it with